mutable-org/mutable/README.md

 [![Discord](https://img.shields.io/discord/692292755422052372?label=Discord&logo=Discord&style=flat)](https://discord.gg/JHwTZ24)

 # mu*t*able
-## A Database System for Research
+**A Database System for Research**

 © Saarland University, 2022

+## What is mu*t*able?

+mu*t*able is a relational main-memory database system.
-With mu*t*able, our goal is to develop a database system that allows for efficient prototyping of research ideas while striving for competitive performance with state-of-the-art systems.
+With mu*t*able, our goal is to develop a database system that allows for efficient prototyping of research ideas while striving for performance that is competitive to state-of-the-art systems.

 ## Contributors